im-trs/ai-in-api-functional-testing/README.md

 Just prompt the following in the GPT you're using:

-    Copy to ClipboardGenerate a SpecFlow functional test for the following endpoint:
+    Generate a SpecFlow functional test for the following endpoint:

     "/api/books": {
       "get": {